lavarinimoreira/CowSay/README.md

-A shell script study to see if the packet is installed in the system.
+A shell script study to see if the packet "cowsay" is installed in the system.